amandabacon/Stickney_Inventory/README.md

 -login using Bton credentials to Bennington.works or observatory.bennington.edu

--prevent repetition in database
+-prevent repetition in database--on conflict do update how in web.py?

--empty display = no info available (in all and searches)

--count of all items in db--in so.py
+-$if id.logger_name is "": not working

 -download csv (HTML button)